From SETA to QCTO : Understanding the Transition

 Duration: The duration of QCTO learnerships will depend on the number of credits for specific qualifications.

-As of 1 July 2024 companies will need to follow a new process to register both employed and unemployed learners for full qualifications, part qualifications, and skills programmes.
+As of 1 July 2024 companies needed to follow a new process to register both employed and unemployed learners for full qualifications, part qualifications, and skills programmes.
 Below are the steps to follow:

 If you’d like more information to help you successfully navigate this transitional period, feel free to leave your details or email us info@ilearn.co.za.
 Someone from our team will reach out to you and find out exactly how we can assist and help you reach new heights in your business.